tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

   | 50th            | 4022      | 949           | 24%           |
   | 95th            | 5801      | 1613          | 28%           |

+# Security Considerations

+Note that as this draft specifies a compression scheme, it does not impact the negotiation of trust between clients and servers and is robust in the face of changes to CCADB or trust in a particular WebPKI CA. The client's trusted list of CAs does not need to be a subset or superset of the CCADB list and revocation of trust in a CA does not impact the operation of this compression scheme.
+Similarly, servers who use roots or intermediates outside the CCADB can still offer the scheme and benefit from it

-# Deployment Considerations
+# IANA Considerations

-## Management of the Shared Dictionary
+This document has no IANA actions.

+--- back

+# Acknowledgments
+{:numbered="false"}

+TODO acknowledge.

+## Appendix: Background on the CCADB and Churn

 ### Size

 As of May 2023 this listing from the CCADB currently occupies 2.6 MB of disk space.
 The on-disk footprint can be further reduced as many WebPKI clients (e.g. Mozilla Firefox, Google Chrome) already ship a copy of every intermediate and root cert they trust for use in certificate validation.

 ### Churn

 Typically around 10 or so new root certificates are introduced to the WebPKI each year.
 The various root programs restrict the lifetimes of these certificates, Microsoft to between 8 and 25 years [3.A.3](https://learn.microsoft.com/en-us/security/trusted-root/program-requirements), Mozilla to between 0 and 14 years [Wiki page](https://wiki.mozilla.org/CA/Root_CA_Lifecycles).
 Chrome has proposed a maximum lifetime of 7 years in the future ([Update](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/)).
 Some major CAs have objected to this proposed policy as the root inclusion process currently takes around 3 years from start to finish [Digicert Blog](https://www.digicert.com/blog/googles-moving-forward-together-proposals-for-root-ca-policy).
 Similarly, Mozilla requires CAs to apply to renew their roots with at least 2 years notice [Wiki page](https://wiki.mozilla.org/CA/Root_CA_Lifecycles).

 Typically around 100 to 200 new WebPKI intermediate certificates are issued each year.
 No WebPKI root program currently limits the lifetime of intermediate certificates, but they are in practice capped by the lifetime of their parent root certificate.
 The vast majority of these certificates are issued with 10 year lifespans.
 A small but notable fraction (<10%) are issued with 2 or 3 year lifetimes.
 Chrome's Root Program has proposed that Intermediate Certificates be limited to 3 years in the future ([Update](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/)).

 Disclosure required as of July 2022 ([Mozilla Root Program Section 5.3.2](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/policy/#53-intermediate-certificates)) - within a week of creation and prior to usage.
 Chrome require three weeks notice before a new intermediate is issued to a new organisation.
 [Policy](https://www.chromium.org/Home/chromium-security/root-ca-policy/)